usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 </system-security-plan>
 {{< /highlight >}}

 In this case, the `<link>` element on line 8 provides a reference to Homeland Security Policy Directive (HSPD) 12 by specifying the URL in the `@href` attribute.
-The OSCAL pre-defined "reference" value is used for the `@rel` attribute, providing some context for the purpose of this specific `<link>`.
+The `@rel` attribute uses the OSCAL pre-defined "reference" value, indicating that this specific `<link>` is a "reference" link.
 The `<text>` sub-element provides an associated label for the `<link>` which may be useful when rendering the SSP in other formats (e.g., HTML, PDF).

 Line 11 demonstrates the use of `<link>` to point to the organization's official logo.
 An absolute URL was used to point to the location of the referenced content, however, it should be noted that the `@href` attribute also permits the use of relative URL paths.
-If the referenced resource is located on the same host, then a relative URL path could be used.
-The `@rel` attribute was set to "logo" to indicate that the `<link>` is to a logo image.
+If the referenced resource is located on the same host, then a relative URL path could be used instead.
+The `@rel` attribute is set to "logo" to indicate that the `<link>` is to a logo image.
 The `@media-type` attribute was included to let any rendering tools know that the logo content is a Portable Network Graphics (PNG) image type.
-The optional `<text>` sub-element was excluded for brevity of this example.
+The optional `<text>` sub-element is excluded in this example for brevity.
 {{% /tab %}}
 {{% tab %}}
 {{< highlight json "linenos=table" >}}